Patient education: Genetic testing for breast and ovarian cancer (Beyond the Basics)

-Having a strong family history of breast or ovarian cancer can increase your risk of developing these cancers.
+Having a personal or family history of breast or ovarian cancer can increase your risk of developing these cancers (or getting cancer again).
+A personal history means that you've had cancer yourself.
 A strong family history means that:

-●Multiple family members have breast or ovarian cancer, or
+●Multiple family members have or had breast or ovarian cancer, often diagnosed before age 50, or

-●A family member has both breast and ovarian cancer, or
+●A family member has or had both breast and ovarian cancer, or

-●More than one generation of your family has breast or ovarian cancer
+●More than one generation of your family (for example, your mother and grandmother) has or had breast or ovarian cancer

-This article will discuss who should consider genetic testing, issues to consider before you have testing, and what you can do after testing to reduce your risk.
+This article will discuss who should consider genetic testing, issues to consider before you have testing, and what you can do after testing to find cancer early or to reduce your risk.
 More detailed information about genetic testing is available by subscription.
 (See "Genetic counseling and testing for hereditary breast and ovarian cancer".)